-POLICY CONCERNING EXTENTIONS OF POSTDOC APPOINTMENTS DUE TO COVID-19.
+POLICY CONCERNING EXTENSIONS OF POSTDOC APPOINTMENTS DUE TO COVID-19.

 The Graduate College serves as a resource for both postdoctoral scholars and their faculty mentors/advisors.
 We welcome opportunities to partner with faculty and departmental administrators in providing mentor resources for your postdocs, and we will strive to assist you in recruiting postdoctoral candidates to The University of Iowa.
 Our website has information on postdoctoral job classifications, postdoc salaries, and university benefits.

 The Graduate College administers all postdoctoral scholar appointments at the University of Iowa.
-The Graduate College is responsible for administrative matters relating to postdoctoral education at The University of Iowa.
-We encourage you to advertise your positions broadly to increase your chances at developing a qualified and diverse pool of candidates.
+The college is also responsible for administrative matters relating to postdoctoral education at Iowa.
+We encourage you to advertise your positions broadly to increase your chances of developing a qualified and diverse pool of candidates.

 The Graduate College requires that newly appointed postdocs are paid according to the salaries set by the NIH/NRSA salary guidelines.
-The College is concerned about equity for current postdoctoral scholars and encourages departments to bring their salaries into alignment with new hires.
+The college supports equity for current postdoctoral scholars and encourages departments to align their salaries with new hires.

-For Human Resources questions regarding policies and benefits, please contact Tanesha Herman in the Graduate College.
-Any requests for postdocs to exceed their 100% appointment (e.g., special compensation), should also be directed to Tanesha.
+For Human Resources questions regarding policies and benefits, please contact Interim Senior Human Resources Director Tanesha Herman.
+Any requests for postdocs to exceed their 100% appointment (e.g. special compensation), should also be directed to Tanesha.

-Please feel free to contact Associate Dean Shelly Campo with additional questions at (319) 335-2136 or by email at email@example.com.
-We will make every effort to answer your questions or to put you in touch with the right people to provide answers.
+Please feel free to contact Associate Dean Shelly Campo with additional questions at (319) 335-2136 or by email at firstname.lastname@example.org.
+We will make every effort to answer your questions or to put you in touch with the right people to assist.